 Whereas the coffee grounds themselves are green compost material, coffee filters are also interesting and are brown compost material.
 Simply throw them in your compost.

 You can also use coffee contained in special aluminum capsules and the like.
 Simply open them up with a knife on a cutting board and collect the grounds in a bowl or pail.

 Coffee grounds are risk-free

-Coffee grounds, since they go through the process of roasting, are always considered “healthy material” for composting and growing beds.
+Coffee grounds, since they go through the process of roasting, are always “healthy material” for composting and growing beds.